SpendBCH/bch-stresstest/readme.md

 ## Deprecation warning
 This repo has been deprecated in favor of the web version available at https://github.com/SpendBCH/bch-stresstest-web and https://www.scale.cash

+Find more information or donation addresses for the stresstest on Sept 1, 2018 at https://stresstestbitcoin.cash/

 # bch-stresstest
 node.js app for stress testing the BCH network